h2oai/h2o-3/h2o-docs/src/product/data-science/naive-bayes.rst

 Introduction
 ~~~~~~~~~~~~

-Naïve Bayes (NB) is a classification algorithm that relies on strong
-assumptions of the independence of covariates in applying Bayes Theorem.
+Naïve Bayes is a classification algorithm that relies on strong assumptions of the independence of covariates in applying Bayes Theorem.
+The Naïve Bayes classifier assumes independence between predictor variables conditional on the response, and a Gaussian distribution of numeric predictors with mean and standard deviation computed from the training dataset.

-NB models are commonly used as an alternative to decision trees for
+Naïve Bayes models are commonly used as an alternative to decision trees for classification problems.
+When building a Naïve Bayes classifier, every row in the training dataset that contains at least one NA will be skipped completely.
+If the test dataset has missing values, then those predictors are omitted in the probability calculation during prediction.
-classification problems.

 Defining a Naïve Bayes Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~